 Being assertive can be a challenge but being assertive virtually can be even harder.
 It’s all about getting the balance right between coming on too strongly vs not coming on strong enough and when we throw remote work into the mix, it’s hard to picture how we can assert ourselves when we are not even in the same room.

-Having worked in sales for over 7 years and having worked remotely for 2 years, being assertive is crucial to my job title, and to all other aspects of my life.
-I’ve found that if I assert myself in the right way, I can influence people (only for good and never for evil, of course), share my ideas and have them heard, and if I do it in the right way, I can quickly earn others’ respect and trust.
+When we assert ourselves in the right way, we can influence people (only for good and never for evil, of course), share our ideas and have them heard, and if we do it in the right way, we can quickly earn others’ respect and trust.

 Being assertive is all about striking a balance in communication, but there is so much more to being assertive than just the way we speak.
 It’s about the way we use words and phrases alongside our body language and the tone of our voice.

 One of the biggest benefits of asserting ourselves is that we increase our self-confidence and self-respect.
 For many of us, we have trained our brains to believe that we’re not that important, but when we begin to honestly express how we feel and what we want, it helps to show our brains how important and valuable we are.
 This is even more important virtually as many of us are working alone at home, so being self-assured is an amazing route to maintaining motivation and feeling confidence and pride in our work.